gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/1-cis/0-how-to-update-to-cis-14/2-deployment-walkthrough/0-step-1-update-references-to-the-gruntwork-infrastructure-as-code-library.md

+---
+sidebar_label: Update references to the Gruntwork Infrastructure as Code Library
+---

 # Step 1: Update references to the Gruntwork Infrastructure as Code Library

 To update to the CIS AWS Foundations Benchmark v1.4.0, you need to update your references to the Gruntwork